-Marcus Norris scored the feature film Honk For Jesus.
-Save Your Soul. starring Regina Hall & Sterling K. Brown, written and directed by Adamma Ebo, which premiered at the 2022 Sundance Film Festival and will be released in theaters by Focus Features.
+Dr. Marcus Norris burst onto the scene with his score to the feature film Honk for Jesus.
+Save Your Soul. starring Regina Hall & Sterling K. Brown, written and directed by Adamma Ebo, which premiered at the 2022 Sundance Film Festival and was released in theaters by Focus Features.

 Marcus has recently completed the score for Apple’s highly anticipated drama mini-series Lady in the Lake starring Natalie Portman and directed by Alma Har’el.

 His other recent scores include Once Again (for the very first time), the next feature film from director Boaz Yakin, the drama feature Summer of Violence, and the feature Black Terror which premiered at Pavillon Afriques at the Cannes Film Festival.